Fall Term Opportunities

 Once registered on Engage, Duck Corps members need to complete the Eugene School District 4J background check and the mentor questionnaire.

-A mandatory Duck Corps Member Orientation will occur on Saturday, April 6, 2024, from 10:00 a.m. to noon in the EMU Diamond Lake Room.
+A mandatory Duck Corps Member Orientation will occur on Saturday, October 5, 2024, from 10:00 a.m. to noon in EMU 023 (Lease Crutcher Lewis Room).
 Morning refreshments will be provided!
 If you already know you might have a conflict, email duckcorps@uoregon.edu.

 Volunteer spots: 10